A-l-gamer/ECMWF-Graphical-Data-Visualisation/README.md

 To use your own custom .json files displaying the specific data you need, you have to specify the name of the .json file by hardcoding it in the fileName variable:
 <img width="1747" alt="Screenshot 2022-07-05 at 14 01 09" src="https://user-images.githubusercontent.com/79207038/177334365-8c9c58ea-fa51-4bce-9edf-581dc884ec34.png">

-NB: As stated earlier, blender will assume that the .json file is stored in the same folder as the blender, and will yield an error otherwise.
+> NB: As stated earlier, blender will assume that the .json file is stored in the same folder as the blender, and will yield an error otherwise.

 Once the program is run, blender will execute it, and no visual changes occours until every step is executed.
 The render will therfore be located in the Render folder within the ECMWF Blender Grib Visualisation folder.

 If you want to run it again, as long as you use the LaunchAll() function, all generated materials and objects will be deleted.
 Thus, there is no need for manual clean-up.

+## Testing
+Because this is a week-long project, the testing was unfortunately limited.

+However, I tried two different .grib files to begin with; plotted multiple areas; tested all functions individually; and saved multiple renders.

+Also, the versions used were:
+* macOS BigSur v11.6.5 on a 2013 Macbook Pro
+* Python 3.10
+* Blender 3.2.0